digitranslab/jumpstart/docs/versioned_docs/version-2.35.0/tooljet-concepts/inspector.md

 title: Inspector
 ---

-ToolJet's Inspector is a valuable feature for viewing data related to various elements of your application.
+JumpStart's Inspector is a valuable feature for viewing data related to various elements of your application.
 This includes information about queries, components, global variables, page-related variables, user-set variables, and constants.

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>